 - a.
 In emergency circumstances, an applicant may be unable to provide all of the information or documentation required by the usual application process.
 For emergency situations, the qualified health care provider shall follow these steps in processing the application: - Use the regular application to receive discounted health care services under available CICP funding, but check emergency application on the application. - II.
 Ask the applicant to give spoken answers to all questions and to sign the application to receive discounted health care services under available CICP funding. - III.
 Assign a discount rating based on the spoken information provided. - b.
-An emergency application is good for only one episode of service in an emergency room and any subsequent service related to the emergency room episode.
-If the client receives any care other than the emergency room visit, the qualified health care provider must request the client to submit documentation to support all figures on the emergency application or complete a new application.
-If the documentation submitted by the client does not support the earlier, spoken information, the qualified health care provider must obtain a new application from the client.
-If the client does not submit any supporting documentation or complete a new application upon the request of the provider, the provider shall use the information contained in the emergency application. - c.
-In emergency circumstances, an applicant is not required to provide identification or execute an affidavit as specified at 10 C.C.R.
-2505-10, Section 8.904.B.
+An emergency application is good for only one date of service in an emergency room.
+If the client receives any care other than the emergency room visit, the qualified health care provider must require the client to submit documentation to support all figures on the emergency application or complete a new application.
+If the documentation submitted by the client does not support the earlier, spoken information, the qualified health care provider must obtain a new application to receive discounted health care services under available CICP funding from the client. - c.
+In emergency circumstances, an applicant is not required to provide identification or execute an affidavit as specified at 8.904.B.3.a and 8.904.B.3.b.
+[Emer.
+Rule eff.
+10/1/06: Perm.
+Rule eff.
+10/30/06]

-H. Applicants
+G. Applicants

 - Any adult, over the age of 18, may apply to receive discounted health care services under available CICP funding on behalf of themselves and members of the applicant's family household. - If an applicant is deceased, the executor of the estate or a family member may complete the application on behalf of the applicant.
 The family member completing the application will not be responsible for any copayments incurred on behalf of the deceased member. - 3.
 The application to receive discounted health care services under available CICP funding shall include the names of all members of the applicant's family household.
-In determining household size, a family member of any age may be included as long as s/he receives at least 50% of his/her support from the household.

-4. A minor shall not be rated separately from his/her parents or guardians unless s/he is emancipated or there exists a special circumstance as outlined in the CICP Manual.
+In determining household size, a family member of any age may be included as long as s/he receives at least 50% of his/he r support from the household. - 4.
+A minor shall not be rated separately from his/her parents or guardians unless s/he is emancipated or there exists a special circumstance as outlined in the CICP Manual.
 A minor is an individual under the age of 18.

-Health Insurance Information
+H. Health Insurance Information